The Montgomery Bicycle Club

 Packet Pick-up and Registration

 ALL RIDERS MUST HAVE BIB NUMBERS VISIBLE ON BICYCLE OR CLOTHING FOR SAFETY PURPOSES.
-You will also need to wear your color coded wristband (with SAG, emergency numbers, and rest stop mileages), and bicycle tags.
+You will also need to wear your color-coded wristband (with SAG, emergency numbers, and rest stop mileages), safety tracking chips, and bicycle tags.

-Changing Routes and Riders: If you decide to do a longer or shorter route than the one you registered for, just let us know when you check-in or at the next rest stop during your ride.
+Changing Routes and Riders: If you decide to take a longer or shorter route than the one you registered for, you can update your registration at bikereg.com or notify us when you check in.
 We will provide you with the correct map & a sticker to match the new color of your new course markings.

 On-Site Registration

-On-Site registration will be available from 5:30 to 8:45 AM.
-Register at one of our laptops or complete the registration the registration form near the on-site registration table.
+On-site registration will be available from 6:00 to 8:45 AM.
+Register at one of our laptops or complete the registration form near the on-site registration table.
 Then take your confirmation or form to the table for on-site registration.
-The worker will accept your payment (cash, check, or debit/credit card) and you will be given your rider packet.
+The worker will accept your payment (cash, check, or debit/credit card), and you will be given your rider packet.

 • All riders will be asked for an emergency contact and phone number at sign-in.
 The course will be swept after the last rider.
-In the event, you are hurt, this is the individual we will contact about your situation.
-If we are unable to reach you at the end of the ride and you did not sign-out, we will notify the emergency contact that we are unaware of your whereabouts.
-Therefore, it is extremely important that you do not forget to sign-out.
+If you are hurt, this is the individual we will contact about your situation.
+If we are unable to reach you at the end of the ride and you did not return your safety timing chip, we will notify the emergency contact that we are unaware of your whereabouts.
+Therefore, it is extremely important that you do not forget to return your safety timing chip.

-• We will issue bib numbers, wristbands, and a bicycle tags that indicate to us that you are a registered rider and which course you are riding.
-It must be worn at all times on the course in order to visit the rest stops and receive road-side support.
+• We will issue bib numbers, wristbands, and bicycle tags that indicate to us that you are a registered rider and which course you are riding.
+It must be worn at all times on the course to access rest stops and receive roadside support.
 It is also a big key to your safety.
 If you have a medical emergency, this is how we link you to your emergency contact.

 Rider Staging

-Riders will self-stage by route and speed.
-You will self-seed by average speed in rider staging and be moved in groups of 20 to the start line.
+Riders will self-stage by route and speed inside the staging corral.
+You will self-seed by average speed and be moved in groups of 20 to the start line.
 It is required by law that we ride no more than 2 abreast.
-To help ensure this is more likely to happen we start riders 2 abreast in groups of 20.
-Faster riders start first so there is less likely to be an incident trying to pass.
+To help ensure this is more likely to happen, we start riders 2 abreast in groups of 20.
+Faster riders start first, so it is less likely to be an incident when trying to pass.

 Routes